 The Barefoot Masters® develops continuing education for all massage therapists.
 We dedicate our courses to saving the hands and body of massage therapists.
 Michelle D. Mace is the CEO and has been an LMT for 20 years.

 For your convenience, here is a list of states that accept NCBTMB continuing education hours.

 Some of the states above do not require continuing education hours.
 However, your insurance company may.
-Oregon needs a live course.
+Oregon required the course to be live, but since has changed due to COVID.
 We have a separate option for Louisiana.

 *The laws of each state change continually, so check to make sure no changes have taken place.